vhx/community-api-documentation/index.md

 The VHX API and this documentation are currently in _BETA_.
 Please contact us [via email](mailto:dev@vhx.tv) or through our [contact form](http://vhx.tv/feedback) with any issues or suggestions.
 OAuth2 support coming soon.

+For some demos of what you can do with the VHX embeddable player and API visit [Music Video Genome](http://musicvideogenome.com) or [showmenonstop.com](http://showmenonstop.com)
 <br />

 * Join the [VHXdev mailing list](https://groups.google.com/group/vhx-api) for announcements and general discussion.